EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 In the latter two examples, ID_CRED_U and ID_CRED_V contain the actual credential used for authentication.
 The purpose of ID_CRED_U and ID_CRED_V is to facilitate retrieval of a public authentication key and when they do not contain the actual credential, they may be very short.
 It is RECOMMENDED that they uniquely identify the public authentication key as the recipient may otherwise have to try several keys.
 ID_CRED_U and ID_CRED_V are transported in the ciphertext, see {{asym-msg2-proc}} and {{asym-msg3-proc}}.

 The actual credentials CRED_U and CRED_V (e.g. a COSE_Key or a single X.509 certificate) are signed by party U and V, respectively to prevent duplicate-signature key selection (DSKS) attacks, see {{asym-msg3-form}} and {{asym-msg2-form}}.
 Party U and Party V MAY use different types of credentials, e.g. one uses RPK and the other uses certificate.
 When included in the signature payload, COSE_Keys of type OKP SHALL only include the parameters 1 (kty), -1 (crv), and -2 (x-coordinate).
 COSE_Keys of type EC2 SHALL only include the parameters 1 (kty), -1 (crv), -2 (x-coordinate), and -3 (y-coordinate).
 The parameters SHALL be encoded in decreasing order.

-The connection identifiers C_U and C_V do not have any cryptographic purpose in EDHOC.
-They contain information facilitating retrieval of the protocol state and may therefore be very short.
-The connection identifier MAY be used with an application protocol (e.g. OSCORE) for which EDHOC establishes keys, in which case the connection identifiers SHALL adhere to the requirements for that protocol.
-Each party choses a connection identifier it desires the other party to use in outgoing messages.

-1 byte connection and credential identifiers are realistic in many scenarios as most constrained devices only have a few keys and connections.
-In cases where a node only has one connection or key, the identifiers may even be the empty byte string.

 ~~~~~~~~~~~
 Party U                                                       Party V